 - Lung transplant

 Quality of Care Reporting

-As part of its ongoing dedication to patients, the Cedars-Sinai Heart Institute continually monitors the quality of care provided to patients at the Institute.
+As part of our ongoing dedication to patients, the Smidt Heart Institute continually monitors the quality of care we provide.

-This information is continually reported to the public.
+This information is reported regularly to the public.

-To learn more about the quality of care provided to patients having coronary artery bypass graft (CABG) surgery, aortic valve replace or mitral valve replacement, click here.
+Learn more about the quality of care provided to patients having CABG surgery, aortic valve replace or mitral valve replacement.

-To learn more about the quality of care provided to patients having a heart transplant at Cedars-Sinai, click here.
+You can also learn more about the quality of care provided to patients having a heart transplant at Cedars-Sinai.